melvinJoseph96/ChatBot-Application/src/files/UserGuide.md

 ## A user can navigate the website and keep the chatbot minimised

 Click on the minimised(X) button which you can find at the right-top of the chatbot.
 Then scroll down the page and click on one of the two "find out more" buttons, it will navigated you to one of the website's subpages.
 When the subpage will load the chatbot will still be minimized.

+## A user can navigate the website and keep the chatbot muted

+Click the mute icon found on the top right hand side of the chatbot.
+The icon image will change to signify that the chatbot has muted.
+Next re-direct to another page either by typing into the search bar or by typing into the chatbot.
+Once the page has loaded, the chatbot will still be muted.